aabbtree77/twinpeekz/README.md

 There are not that many [mature static non-GC languages](https://github.com/phillvancejr/Cpp-Go-Zig-Odin).
 Consider Nim over Go:

-* Faster closer to the metal runtime.
+* Faster runtime.
 Notably, [krux02](https://github.com/krux02/turnt-octo-wallhack) left Go for Nim.
-[Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig. [jackmott](https://github.com/jackmott/easygl) abandoned Nim for Rust...
+[Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig. [jackmott](https://github.com/jackmott/easygl) went from Go to Nim to Rust...

-* Considering "static non-GC/GC" space, exceptionally pleasant on the eye.
-See e.g. [this GLTF code](https://github.com/guzba/gltfviewer) which reads like a spec, without macros and DSLs.

-* Neither Go, nor Nim has sum types/ADTs.
-Rust does have them, but it is not pleasant to read.

 * Go uses const, var, *, & and unsafe.Pointer to interface with C. We do not know what and when escapes to the heap and * infects everything.

 * Nim has const, let, var separated from ref, new and [] for the garbage-collected data on the heap.
-In addition, there exist ptr, pointer, addr, cast, dealloc, allocCStringArray, deallocCStringArray, allocShared, deallocShared, UncheckedArray, untyped, copyMem, unsafeAddr, unsafeNew and pragmas to handle FFI to C. Pointers/refs are very optional.
+In addition, there exist ptr, pointer, addr, cast, dealloc, allocCStringArray, deallocCStringArray, allocShared, deallocShared, UncheckedArray, untyped, copyMem, unsafeAddr, unsafeNew and pragmas to handle FFI to C. Pointers are optional.

-* Pointers bring ambiguities.
-Consider a few [GLFW function signatures](https://github.com/glfw/glfw/blob/a465c1c32e0754d3de56e01c59a0fef33202f04c/src/monitor.c#L306-L326):
+* Consider a few random [GLFW function signatures](https://github.com/glfw/glfw/blob/a465c1c32e0754d3de56e01c59a0fef33202f04c/src/monitor.c#L306-L326):

     ```c
     GLFWAPI GLFWmonitor** glfwGetMonitors(int* count)